Revisiting dynamics of quantum causal structures -- when can causal order evolve?: Introduction

-Recently, new interest has been {developing in} the study not of quantum channels and process matrices themselves, but rather on how these may change in time -- i.e., their dynamics -- for instance, over the course of an experiment.
+Recently, new interest has been {developing in} the study not of quantum channels and process matrices themselves but rather on how these may change in time---i.e., their dynamics---for instance, over the course of an experiment.
 A recent work \cite{castro2018dynamics} uses the {aforementioned} formalism of higher-order processes to study the dynamics of process matrices.
-It was argued that if the dynamics are continuous and reversible, then the causal order of the operations that the process matrix acts on cannot be changed.
-That is, in order to set up, e.g., an experiment that features indefinite causal order starting from a process matrix whose causal structure is not indefinite, then one needs to implement a dynamical process that is discontinuous or irreversible. {This result serves as substantial roadblock towards using indefinite causal order as a resource for quantum information processing.}
+It was argued that if the dynamics are continuous and reversible; then, the causal order of the operations that the process matrix acts on cannot be changed.
+That is, in order to set up, e.g., an experiment that features an indefinite causal order starting from a process matrix whose causal structure is not indefinite, then one needs to implement a dynamical process that is discontinuous or irreversible.
+At first glance, this result appears to serve as a substantial roadblock toward using indefinite causal order as a resource for quantum information processing---after all, the world around us typically has a definite causal structure, so in order to use the indefinite causal structure as a resource, we will first need to generate it in some way.

-{In this manuscript, we present a plot-twist that takes place in physics of dynamics of causal structures and helps overcome this roadblock.
-Before presenting these results, we will first overview the standard scenario and known results therein.}
+In this manuscript, however, we present a different paradigm that takes place in the physics of dynamics of causal structures and helps overcome this roadblock.
+We discuss how an in-principle fine-grained description of the physical implementation of these processes helps one understand in which situations continuous and reversible transformations can change the causal structure of the process.
+In addition, we present a middle-ground description of the problem which helps analyse the time evolution of processes without taking a full fine-grained approach nor a full black-box approach.
+Before presenting these results, we will first overview the standard scenario and known results therein.